- Sara Bertotti

 - Year of entry 2016

-Sara graduated in 2013 in International Relations and Diplomatic Affairs from the University of Bologna, Italy.
+Sara holds a BA and an MA from the University of Bologna, Italy.
 After graduating she worked in Ireland in the Human Rights Unit of the Department of Foreign Affairs and Trade.
 Whilst at the Human Rights Unit, Sara provided guidance on human rights and gender issues and was Ireland’s delegate to the UN on three occasions.
 She also accumulated work experience with Amnesty International Ireland and the Geneva-based human rights NGO, UPR Info.